Learn Mandarin Chinese at ILI

 We do not offer placement tests.

 Regular group classes meet once weekly in the evening (6:15-8:45 pm ET) or on Saturday mornings (10 am-12:30 pm ET) for 10 weeks.
 Each session is 2.5 hours.
-All class hours are U.S. Eastern Time (Standard or Daylight Saving)
+All class hours are U.S. Eastern Time (Standard or Daylight Saving).
+Classes cancelled due to holidays, instructors’ sickness, or other unforeseen circumstances are made up at the end of the regular term unless the entire class can arrange for a make-up on another day of the week.

 In-person at ILI and online via Zoom.
 Our classes are usually held in person at Rhode Island Ave NW, Suite 100, Washington, DC 20036.
-Due to COVID-19 classes are also offered online via Zoom.
+Classes are also offered online via Zoom.
 We are within walking distance from the Metro's Dupont Circle (South exit) and Farragut North stations.
 Parking garages are close by and parking on the street is available after 6:30 pm.

 Minimum 3, maximum 12 students.
 We recommend signing up as early as possible so we can adequately plan for all classes.
 If the minimum enrollment of at least 3 students per class is not met, we will have to cancel that class after the registration deadline has passed.
 In case of a cancellation, students will be given the opportunity to change classes, postpone their enrollment or request a full refund.